fsblab/qc-visualizer/README.md

 # qc-visualizer
-Quantum Computing visualizer in real time to quickly build circuits and the the results
+Quantum Computing visualizer in real time to quickly build circuits and see the results